aws-quickstart/quickstart-nubeva-tlsdecrypt/README.md

 3. For more instructions, see the [documentation](https://docs.nubeva.com/moloch)

 Wireshark Instructions:
-1. Connect to the Wireshark instance using SSH.
-Set the password for tooladmin. sudo passwd tooladmin [This is in being automated]
+1. Connect to the Wireshark instance using SSH; ssh ubuntu@[ip.address].
+Set the password for the ubuntu user. sudo passwd ubuntu [This is in being automated and shifted to tooladmin]
 2. Connect to the WiresharkhELB on port 3389 using RDP.
-Login in with the tooladmin username & password.
+Login in with the ubuntu username & password from step 1
-2. Create Amazon VPC traffic mirroring target for the WiresharkELB and point your sessions there.
+3. Create Amazon VPC traffic mirroring target for the WiresharkELB and point your sessions there.
-3. For more instructions, see the [documentation](https://docs.nubeva.com/wireshark)
+4. For more instructions, see the [documentation](https://docs.nubeva.com/wireshark)

 ntop Instructions:
 1. Connect to the NtopELB on port 3000 using HTTP.
 Login in with the default username & password.